Helene Hanff: Early life

 She was born in 1916 to Miriam (born Levy) and Arthur Hanff.
 Her father had been a performer, but he settled down to sell shirts.
 However, it was said that he still liked the theatre, and he would swap shirts for a chance to get into a theater.
 Her family could not fund an expensive education, but Hanff won a scholarship to attend Temple University.
-She said that she was resigned to leaving after a year when the money was used.
+She said that she was resigned to leaving after a year when the money was used up.
 She decided to teach herself, and she established a daily schedule of study.
-She had to abandon this when she realised that her family needed her to be a wage earner.
+She had to abandon this when she realized that her family needed her to be a wage earner.

 Career

-Helene Hanff's career saw her move from unproduced playwright to writer of some of the earliest television dramas to becoming a noted writer and personality in her own right, as a quintessential New Yorker.
+Helene Hanff's literary career saw her move from unproduced playwright to writer of some of the earliest television dramas to becoming a noted writer and personality in her own right, as a quintessential New Yorker.
 She wrote a memoir in 1961 called Underfoot in Show Business that chronicled her struggles as an ambitious young playwright trying to make it in the world of New York theatre in the 1940s and 1950s.
 She worked in publicists' offices and spent summers on the "straw hat circuit" along the East Coast, all the while writing one play after another.
 Her plays were admired by some of Broadway's leading producers, but somehow none of them ever made it to the stage, Hanff herself saying her plays specialized in "plotless charm."

 When network television production geared up in New York City in the early 1950s, Hanff found a new career writing and editing scripts for many early television dramas.
 Chief among these was the Dumont Network series The Adventures of Ellery Queen.
 At the same time, she continued to try to get one of her plays produced on Broadway and not just be "one of the 999 out of 1,000 who didn't become Moss Hart."
 (In later editions of Underfoot, this reference was changed to Noël Coward.)
 The bulk of television production eventually moved to California, but Hanff chose to remain in New York.
 As her TV work dried up, she turned to writing for magazines and, eventually, to the books that made her reputation.
 In 1981, Hanff also appeared on the BBC's Desert Island Discs radio programme, in which she discussed her life and career along with her top choice of music which was Bach and her choice of luxury was Scrabble.